Welcome to Tri-Cities Central, a twice-weekly newsletter highlighting local happenings in Batavia, Geneva, St. Charles and surrounding communities.

 Lazarus House

-Lazarus House in St. Charles currently serves breakfast, lunch and dinner to approximately 60 individuals per day.
+Lazarus House in St. Charles serves breakfast, lunch and dinner to approximately 60 individuals per day.
 Sack lunches are also provided as needed.
 Please call the Volunteer Coordinator at [email protected] or call 630-587-2144 if you are interested in scheduling to help.

 Shepherd’s Heart Pantry & Community Dinners (Chapelstreet Church, Geneva)